Police: Girl suffers minor injury in argument over cookie

 May 25—City police are investigating an incident in which a 16-year-old girl suffered a minor injury during an argument over a cookie.

-The incident happened Friday afternoon at a home in 200 block of 14th Avenue, police said.
+The incident happened Friday afternoon at a home in the 200 block of 14th Avenue, police said.

 Nicholas Cesario, 18, swung a pen at the juvenile during the argument, leaving the girl with a minor laceration on her right arm, Capt.
 Dennis Lukasewicz said.